aws-samples/serverless-imagery-processing/README.md

 sam deploy –guided
 ```

 The current inference engine in the pipeline is Rekognition.
 This is commented out so you do not incur unexpected costs.
-See the blog post for more information, [Processing Imagery with Serverless Architecture](https://aws.amazon.com/blogs/aws/) TODO change the link once blog is live.
+See the blog post for more information, [Processing Imagery with Serverless Architecture](https://aws.amazon.com/blogs/compute/processing-satellite-imagery-with-serverless-architecture/).
 ### License

 This library is licensed under the MIT-0 License.
 See the LICENSE file.